muri03/New-York-Times-Search/README.md

 # New-York-Times-Search

-This repository contains a user friendly webpage that searches for news articles in The New York Times.
+This repository contains a user friendly webpage that searches for news articles using The New York Times' API.
 User can type any keyword and specify year range.
 Result are displayed on a table located below the search window.

 * [Direct link](https://muri03.github.io/New-York-Times-Search/)